ClearMeasureLabs/onion-architecture-dotnet-8-flyway-azure/src/quickstart.md

     Unmarked variables can be set per-environment without impact to other environments.

 Update variable group references:
-    Change line 21 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 21 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 127 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 203 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 244 in onion8-clean-pipeline to read "- group: <name of uat variable group>" Change line 322 in onion8-clean-pipeline to read "- group: <name of prod variable group>" Increment minor version number by one.
+    Change line 21 in onion8-clean-pipeline to read  "- group: <name of tdd variable group>" Change line 21 in onion8-clean-pipeline to read  "- group: <name of tdd variable group>" Change line 112 in onion8-clean-pipeline to read "containerRegistry: 'name of Docker service connection created above'" Change line 127 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 203 in onion8-clean-pipeline to read "- group: <name of tdd variable group>" Change line 244 in onion8-clean-pipeline to read "- group: <name of uat variable group>" Change line 322 in onion8-clean-pipeline to read "- group: <name of prod variable group>"

+Increment minor version number by one.
 (This prevents pipeline failure in re-used Artifact feeds)

 Commit pipeline changes and push.